ucsrl/ucsrl.github.io/index.md

 Besides code-reuse attacks, we published the first paper aimed at preventing Rowhammer attacks with principles underlying software diversity.
 Similarly, we published a defense against timing-based cache side-channels through our discovery of a new defense called *control-flow diversity*.

+### *Supply-Chain Attacks*: μ-c
+We are actively investigating how to address supply-chain attacks at compile time through developing our own compiler infrastructure.
+This compiler combines our state-of-the-art software diversification techniques and offers support for C and multiple backends.

 ### *Decompilation*: μ-dc
 We examine novel techniques in decompiling programs, i.e., the process of producing source code from programs in binary form.